21 Best Singer Websites (Examples) 2026

 Built with: Webflow

-Garry Tallent is a one-page website with tunes, videos and social media feeds available only a few scrolls apart.
+Garry Tallent is a one-page website featuring tunes, videos, and social media feeds that are conveniently accessible with just a few scrolls.

 While we’re used to primarily seeing Instagram feeds on websites, Garry integrated a Twitter feed (via the handy Juicer tool).

-Lastly, you’ll also find a list of all the friends (with links to their websites) and a contact form instead of a traditional footer area.
+Lastly, you’ll also find a list of all the friends (with links to their websites) and a contact form, replacing the traditional footer area.

 Note: Improve your web presence’s user experience by creating a single-page site.
-But we recommend creating a sticky menu or at least adding a back-to-top button in this case.
+However, we recommend creating a sticky menu or, at the very least, adding a back-to-top button in this case.

 9. Harpdog Brown